XDurango2/WeActStudioSTM32H750Guides/Guides-EN/OpenMV_display_setup.md

 ### 3. Example Files in the Repository

-Inside the repository you will find three files.
+Inside the Display folder you will find three files.
 The **main.py** file is where you can use the display functions.

 The included example currently: